Konrad-Dagiel/second-chance/README.md

 Total page hits and page faults are given at the end of the run.

 We assume a "working set" of 3 pages in this demonstration.

+A process id of -1 indicates a dummy process.